-J. Cultural Competency
+I. Cultural Competency

 Implementations of these guidelines are based on the National Culturally and Linguistically Accessible Services (CLAS) Standards issued by the Department of Health and Human Services.
-For more information about these standards, please contact the Health Equity Initiatives Manager (HEIM) at ode@smcgov.org.
+For more information about

 Contractor will submit an annual cultural competence plan that details on-going and future efforts to address the diverse needs of clients, families and the workforce.
 This plan will be submitted to the BHRS Analyst/Program Manager and the Health Equity Initiatives Manager (HEIM) by September 30th of the fiscal year.